-AVSD are also common in people with other genetic conditions.
-These defects are common in people with Down syndrome.
+AVSD are also common in people with other genetic problems, such as Down syndrome.

-AVSD may not be obvious at birth.
-It may be a few weeks before symptoms develop.
+AVSD may not cause problems at birth.
+It may be a few weeks before symptoms happen.
 For partial AVSD, symptoms may not appear until after infancy.
 Others may have severe issues.
-Symptoms may include:
+Symptoms may be:

 Some AVSD may be found before birth.
 It may be noticed during an ultrasound.
 A fetal echocardiogram may also be done to get more detail.

 If the AVSD is not found before birth, it may not be noticed until symptoms develop.
-The doctor will ask about your baby’s symptoms and past health.
+The doctor will ask about your baby’s symptoms and health history.
 AVSD may cause a heart murmur that can be heard during an exam.

 The surgery may also need to correct damaged valves.
-The work that is done will depend on individual needs.
-Some options include:
+Some options are:

-Babies with AVSD may have slower growth and harder time eating.
-A high calorie diet may be recommended.
+Babies with AVSD may have slower growth and a harder time eating.
+A high calorie diet may be needed.
 These babies also have a higher risk of severe infections.
-Respiratory or lung infections will be treated very carefully.
+They will be monitored for lung infections.

-Some will need to have activity limits as they get older.
-This is more common if valves can not be fully repaired and blood flow is still mixed.
+Some children will need to have activity limits as they get older.
+This is more common if valves cannot be fully repaired and blood flow is still mixed.